bakerb845/cvm/README.md

 # Configure

-An example configuration script is given as config.sh.
-Effectively all it does is create a build directory and instantiate CMake.
+In theory, CMake can automatically create a Makefile for your machine.
+In practice, this is rarely realized, especially if  things are not installed in standard locations.
+If you'd like to roll the dice then try

+    mkdir build
+    cd build
+    cmake ..

-An example configuration script, config.sh, would look like
+An example configuration script, config.sh, for building the entire may look like

     #!/usr/bin/bash
     BUILD_DIR=clang_build